SF-WDI-LABS/con-pletionist/instructions.md

   Write your `cURL` commands down to use again later.

   <details><summary>
       Stuck?
-Click to see a sample verbose `cURL` command to get JSON for `GET /conferences/3`.
+Click to see a sample verbose cURL command to get JSON for GET /conferences/3.
 (You'll need to modify it!)
     </summary>

   `$ curl -v -H "Accept: application/json" -H "Content-type: appliction/json" -X GET https://con-pletionist.herokuapp.com/conferences/3`